Please ensure Javascript is enabled for purposes of website accessibility

 Since fitness plays such a vital role in sports performance, it is important to ensure that fitness is a part of every practice and competition.
 Performance Stations are held near the field of play to support athlete readiness and recovery at competitions.
 The series of stations educates and activates athletes and their supporters on elements of fitness to help athletes compete at their best and learn how a healthy lifestyle supports athletic performance.

-In a 2018 survey, 97% of coaches shared their interest and commitment to bettering athletes’ health and fitness.
+As a result, a 2023 survey showed 88% of coaches reported promoting health and fitness at sports practices.
 In response, Special Olympics developed educational training and resources for sports coaches to support fitness activities on and off the field of play.

 Fitness.jpg